US woman jailed after tweet called insulting to Zimbabwe ruler

 In the court papers, O'Donovan said, "I deny the allegations being leveled against me as baseless and malicious.
 That is all I wish to say."

 She will be held in prison while Zimbabwe's High Court considers her bail status.
+If convicted of subversion, she faces 20 years in prison.

 "You have to approach the High Court for bail since you are facing a third-schedule offense," Magistrate Nomsa Sabarauta told O'Donovan during a court appearance Saturday, referring to the most serious category of criminal offenses.